 If you would like to propose a working group, please contact Jennifer Nikolai.

-This group aims to support a critical praxis of socially engaged performance scholars.
-This praxis, to borrow Conquergood’s words, “struggles to open the space between analysis and action”.
-The group seeks to explore, stimulate and develop its members’ work through the sharing of practice, writing, ethical debate, collaborative research and embodied learning.
+The working group is actively seeking members, and aims to support the critical praxis of socially engaged performance scholars.
+This praxis, to borrow Dwight Conquergood’s words, “struggles to open the space between analysis and action.”
+The group seeks to explore, stimulate, and develop its members’ work through the sharing of practice, writing, ethical debate, collaborative research, and embodied learning.

 This group offers a meet-up and networking meeting at PSi conferences, for people interested in and engaged in community performance, community-based theatre, theatre for social change – we use a wide open definition, and mainly understand ourselves as a hosting space.